simplegeo/python-simplegeo/README.markdown

 Now you can start making API calls with `client`.

 ## Getting nearby points using a latitude and longitude with a limit and a radius

 Let's do a nearby query using the global public Twitter layer in the center of San Francisco, using a `radius` of 0.5 kilometers.
-We will limit the query to 1 result for brevity:
+The `get_nearby()` function takes a lat, and a lon.
+We will `limit` the query to 1 result for brevity:

-    >>> import simplegeo
-    >>> client = simplegeo.Client('your_key', 'your_secret')
     >>> client.get_nearby('com.simplegeo.global.twitter', 37.765850, \
                           -122.437094, limit=1, radius=0.5)